flarogus/flarogus/README.md

 Written in kotlin, uses Kord.

 # Deployment
-The bot is running on github actions
+The bot is running on GitHub actions

 #
 # Todo: serious-ish description, because, like, we're a serious organisation now.